banchoi/2007.py/README.md

-MD5 is trash we might start passwords in md5 and bcrypt instead
+MD5 is trash we might start hashing passwords in md5 and bcrypt instead